ga4gh-beacon/variant-query-types/docs/generated/requestProfiles.md

 * `properties`:
     - `requestProfile`: `'const': 'VQSrangeRequest'`
     - `referenceAccession`: `'$ref': './requestParameterComponents.yaml#/$defs/RefSeqId'`
-    - `start`: `'type': 'integer'`
-    - `end`: `'type': 'integer'`
+    - `sequenceRange`: `'$ref': './requestParameterComponents.yaml#/$defs/Range'`
     - `sequenceLength`: `'$ref': './requestParameterComponents.yaml#/$defs/SequenceLength'`
     - `vrsType`: `'$ref': './requestParameterComponents.yaml#/$defs/VRStype'`

 * `required`:
+    - `requestProfile`
     - `referenceAccession`
-    - `start`
-    - `end`
-    - `vrsType`
+    - `sequenceRange`

 ## `VQSadjacencyRequest`

 #### Description
-A typical Beacon v2.n request for sequence adjacency queries, e.g. for the
+A typical Beacon v2.n request for sequence adjacency queries, e.g. for
-retrieval of chromosomal translocation events or sequence fusions.
+the retrieval of chromosomal translocation events or sequence fusions.

 TODO: In VRS v2 there is an implicit sequence directionality from the use
 of either start or end parameters for either side of the adjacency.
-This might
+This
-be problematic on the query side where in many instances just the approximate
+might be problematic on the query side where in many instances just the
-position of the (fused) breakpoints maight be of interest.
-This needs additional
+approximate position of the (fused) breakpoints maight be of interest.

-clarification (e.g. use of integer `start` and `end`, `adjacencyStart` and
+This might need additional clarification (e.g. use of `startRange` or
+`endRange`, `adjacencyStartRange` and `adjecencyEndRange` parameters to
-`adjecencyEnd` parameters to indicate direction independent matching).
+indicate direction dependent matching).

 #### Definitions